torbsd/torbsd.github.io/dirty-stats.md

 Only nine country codes provide triple-digit (>=100) numbers of relays, yet many of the country codes with double-digit relay numbers could easily extend to the triple-digit range with some attention.

+Intersecting certain country codes and operating system reveals some other interesting observations.
+Japan has some 65 public Tor relays, only two of which are BSDs, which demands some attention due to Japan maintaining a large BSD user-base not to mention hosting events such as [AsiaBSDCon](https://2015.asiabsdcon.org).
+Turkey is another country with a significant BSD user-base, yet there are under ten relays in total, none of which run BSDs.

 __[Country Codes without Public Tor Relays](tor-less-ccs.txt)__

 This was was the first report created, based on the dearth of relays in a number of countries such as Pakistan, and the low number of relays in Brazil, India and Mexico.
 These statistics indicate where further attention to Tor relay growth should be directed.